-No motor regulation, known as BEMF, takes place when the decoder operates in the C-Sinus mode, since the motor tries to keep the target speed precisely in all situations.
-The relevant configuration variables, among them CV #9, #56 and #58, are without effect!
+No motor regulation, known as BEMF, is possible when the decoder operates in the C-Sinus mode, since the motor tries to keep the target speed precisely in all situations.
+The relevant configuration variables such as CV #9, #56 and #58 have no effect!